MicrosoftDocs/azure-docs/articles/data-factory/connector-salesforce-service-cloud.md

 To learn details about the properties, check [Lookup activity](control-flow-lookup-activity.md).

-## Migrate the Salesforce Service Cloud linked service
+## Upgrade the Salesforce Service Cloud linked service

-Migrating your Salesforce Service Cloud linked service is highly recommended if you use the legacy version.
-Take the following steps:
+Here are steps that help you upgrade your linked service and related queries:

 1. Configure the connected apps in Salesforce portal by referring to [Prerequisites](connector-salesforce-service-cloud.md#prerequisites).